Mountain devil, Thorny lizard, Thorny dragon, moloch

-Thorny devils are small lizards native to Australia.
-These unique creatures are colored in camouflaging shades of desert browns and tans.
-These colors change from pale colors during warm weather to darker colors during cold weather.
-Thorny devils are covered entirely with conical spines.
-These thorny scales also help to defend them from predators.
-These lizards also feature a spiny "false head" on the back of their neck, which they present to potential predators by dipping their real head.
+Thorny devils are coloured in camouflaging shades of desert browns and tans.
+These colours change from pale colours during warm weather to darker colours during cold weather.
+The thorny devil is covered entirely with conical spines that are mostly uncalcified.
+An intimidating array of spikes covers the entire upper side of the body of the Thorny devil.
+These thorny scales also help to defend it from predators.
+Camouflage and deception may also be used to evade predation.
+The Thorny devil also features a spiny "false head" on the back of its neck, and the lizard presents this to potential predators by dipping its real head.
 The "false head" is made of soft tissue.

 Thorny devils are found in the Southern and Western parts of Australia.
-They live in the arid scrubland and desert that covers most of the central part of the country, sandplain and sandridge desert in the deep interior and the mallee belt (a region in southern Western Australia).
+They live in the arid scrubland and desert that covers most of the central part of the country, the sandplain and sandridge desert in the deep interior, and the Mallee belt (a region in southern Western Australia).
 Thorny devils can also be found in shrubland and Acacia woodland.

 Thorny devils are carnivores (insectivores).
 They feed mainly on ants and often eat thousands of these insects in one day.